PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Discussion

-The proposed multi-sample consensus paradigm is also applicable to other unsupervised tasks.
-This is shown by improving the cutting-edge unsupervised point cloud denoising method: DMR \cite{luo2020differentiable}.
-DMR follows the unsupervised denoising loss defined in \cite{totaldenoise}:
+The proposed multi-sample consensus paradigm is also applicable to other self-supervised tasks.
+This is shown by improving the cutting-edge self-supervised point cloud denoising method: DMR \cite{luo2020differentiable}.
+DMR follows the denoising loss defined in \cite{totaldenoise}:

 where $f(\cdot)$ represents the denoiser that maps a noisy point to a denoised point.
-Points $\{q\}$ are sampled from the noisy input point cloud $P$ according to a prior $P(q|p_t)$, which is empirically defined as:
+Points $\{\mathbf{q}\}$ are sampled from the noisy input point cloud $P$ according to a prior $P(\mathbf{q}|\mathbf{p}_t)$, which is empirically defined as $P(\mathbf{q}|\mathbf{p}_t)\propto exp(-\frac{\|\mathbf{q}-\mathbf{p}_t\|}{2\omega ^2})$.

-Then the sampling point $q$ is closer to the underlying clean surface with high probability.
 However, it is not a suitable assumption for points around the sharp features.
-Although Hermosilla \etal~\cite{totaldenoise} employ RGB color annotation to overcome this problem, it is just alleviated but not eliminated.
-Moreover, RGB color annotation is not always available. \jj{The idea of candidate rejection and mode determination} can be employed to overcome this problem.
-Besides we design a novel sampling strategy to generate multiple more accurate $\{q\}$ to guide the network training.
+Although Hermosilla \etal~\cite{totaldenoise} employ RGB color annotation to overcome this problem, it only reduces it but does not eliminate it completely.
+Moreover, RGB color annotation is not always available.

-\jj{\textbf{Multi-candidate sampling (MCS).}} Instead of sampling $q$ from the input noisy point cloud $P$ directly, we first randomly select $k_s=4$ points in the $\hat{k}$ nearest neighbors of $p_t$ and take their center as a candidate $q$.
-This progress is repeated multiple times to obtain a set of candidates $\{q\}$. $\hat{k}=64$ is the same as DMR.

-\textbf{Candidate rejection (CR). } A candidate is infeasible if there are fewer neighbors of $p_t$ near it.
-Therefore, we compute a score for each candidate:
+Here, we first design a novel candidate position initialization (CPI) strategy to generate multiple and more accurate sampling points $\{\mathbf{q}\}$.
+A candidate is infeasible if there are fewer neighbors of $\mathbf{p}_t$ near it.
+Therefore, we then use the Feasible candidate filtering (FCF) to obtain feasible candidates position.
+Finally, a candidate consensus loss for position, similar with $L_{ccn}$, is defined as follows: